configcat/docs/website/docs/targeting/targeting-rule/segment-condition.md

 A *segment condition* is a condition that is based on the evaluation of a *segment*.
 A *segment* is a reusable, predefined [user condition].

 Segments allow you to define user groups based on any user attributes.
-You can reference segments in targeting rules.
-When you update a segment definition, the changes will be reflected automatically in all the targeting rules that reference it.
+You can reference segments in Targeting Rules.
+When you update a segment definition, the changes will be reflected automatically in all the Targeting Rules that reference it.

 *For example, you can define a segment called "Beta Testers" and use that segment for all features you want to be available for beta testers.*